-NOTE 1 - Further detail is intentionally left out of this Recommendation.
+NOTE 1 - Further details have been intentionally left out of this Recommendation.

-"Fault Propagation" process:
+Fault propagation" process

 When the PHY supports remote fault signalling, this process inserts the AI_TSFrdi in response to the PHY-specific remote fault signal.

 When the PHY supports local fault signalling, this process inserts the AI_TSFfdi in response to the PHY-specific local fault signal.